Are Wedding Invitations Necessary?

 Other optional information includes:

 - Parent names

 Where to Print Wedding Invitations

 You can print wedding invitations nearly anywhere.
 Walmart, Costco, and other megastores offer inexpensive options for printing if you already have a design.
-Local print shops offer a higher quality print options, but expect to pay a bit more.
+Local print shops offer higher quality print options but expect to pay a bit more.

 Who Should Send Wedding Invitations?